liquinlab/elm-smile/docs/labconfig.md

 that, we recommend you store them in a safe place accessible only by members of your lab, such as a file server or Slack channel.

-## Configure your git secrets on GitHub
+## Configure your secrets on GitHub

 To configure the GitHub repo correctly: